Does “Just Breathe!” Really Help Us Lower Anxiety? Or Is It Totally Just a Cliché?

 However, holding your breath apparently leads to a higher pressure reading (high pressure = bad), so she often reminds me to breathe while she administers this test.

 Nowadays, the reminder to “just breathe” seems to be everywhere.
 When my wife and I went to childbirth classes, breathing was one of the skills we were taught.
-The guy in my online yoga app is often reminding me to breathe while stretching.
+The guy in my online yoga app is often reminding me to breathe while yoga-ing.
 And heck, even my kids’ schools are teaching them to manage stress and strong emotions with breathing techniques.

 Yet, “just breathe” seems so inadequate when you’re on stage, the lights are in your face, your heart is pounding, and your hands are shaky.